 Follow the link here to view the Tennessee Transfer Pathway requirements.

 Any student pursuing a track in ECE (PreK–3) or EDL (PreK–K) will receive advising from the Advising Center in the College of Education, Health, and Human Sciences.

-Upon reaching junior status (60+ hours) and having a minimum 2.5 GPA, CFS students will be contacted by the Undergraduate Secretary, Jordan Murphy, to schedule group advising sessions.
+Upon reaching junior status (60+ hours) and having a minimum 2.5 GPA, CFS students will be contacted by the Admin.
+Program Specialist, Rachel Clement, to schedule group advising sessions.
 These advising sessions are mandatory for all rising CFS juniors, as they are vital to students’ success in registering for upper level CFS courses.
-If you are a rising junior and you do not receive a Group Advising email from Ms. Murphy, please reach out to her through email at email@example.com
+If you are a rising junior and you do not receive a Group Advising email from Rachel Clement, please reach out to her through email at email@example.com